Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

-The Presa Canario is a little smaller than some of the other “solitude” breeds but he has been described as a Pit Bull on steroids; the dog is athletic and moves like a big cat.
-Males can be up to 160 pounds but most dogs aren’t that big; they were bred to be shepherds and cannot do their herding jobs when too large.
+The Presa Canario is a little smaller than some of the other “solitude” breeds, but he has been described as a Pit Bull on steroids; the dog is athletic and moves like a big cat.
+Males can be up to 160 pounds, but most dogs aren’t that big; they were bred to be shepherds and cannot do their herding jobs when they're too large.

 This is another dog breed that keeps door-to-door salesmen away.
 They are large, with a big head and a stocky build.
 One of the breed characteristics that has been selected for, along with the dog's guard abilities, is the Fila's appreciation of solitude.
 They do not do well in households with a lot of visitors.
 Like all the guard breeds, they need to be well-socialized, but even that is no guarantee.
 A Fila does not much care for changes.